0:00

 Wild plants silently bear witness to the march of time, bonding together places and people of the past, present, and future.
 Foraging makes Israel come alive: our heritage isn't just a bunch of ancient ruins.

 • Easy walk or hike in the Bet Shemesh area.
-Most routes are 1.5-2 miles long in the area of the Elah Valley Along the way, we might also climb inside an ancient well, crawl through a small cave, and/or visit little-known ancient archeological sites.
+Most routes are 1.5-2 miles long in the area of the Elah Valley, where David fought Goliah.
+Along the way, we might also climb inside an ancient well, crawl through a small cave, and/or visit little-known ancient archeological sites.
 (Details depend on route and season.)

 Important Notes: